w3c/wcag3/guidelines/groups/text-and-wording/clear-language.md

 :::ednote
-To ensure this guideline works well across different languages, members of AG, COGA, and internationalization (i18n) agreed on an initial set of languages to pressure-test the guidance.
+To ensure this guideline works well across different languages, members of AGWG, Cognitive and Learning Disabilities Accessibility Task Force (COGA), and internationalization (i18n) agreed on an initial set of languages to pressure-test the guidance.

 The five "guardrail" languages are: